HACKER RANK Algorithms Sorting Challenges - Correctness and the Loop invariant Challenge Solution.'C'

 You could then state the following loop invariant:

-At the start of every iteration of the outer loop (indexed with i), the subarray until ar[i]consists of the original elements that were there, but in sorted order.
+At the start of every iteration of the outer loop (indexed with i ), the subarray until ar[i] consists of the original elements that were there, but in sorted order.

 To prove Insertion Sort is correct, you will then demonstrate it for the three stages:

-• Initialization - The subarray starts with the first element of the array, and it is (obviously) sorted to begin with.
+Initialization - The subarray starts with the first element of the array, and it is (obviously) sorted to begin with.

-• Maintenance - Each iteration of the loop expands the subarray, but keeps the sorted property.
-An element V gets inserted into the array only when it is greater than the element to its left.
+V gets inserted into the array only when it is greater than the element to its left.
 Since the elements to its left have already been sorted, it means V is greater than all the elements to its left, so the array remains sorted.
 (In Insertion Sort 2we saw this by printing the array each time an element was properly inserted.)

-• Termination - The code will terminate after i has reached the last element in the array, which means the sorted subarray has expanded to encompass the entire array.
+i has reached the last element in the array, which means the sorted subarray has expanded to encompass the entire array.
 The array is now fully sorted.

 You can often use a similar process to demonstrate the correctness of many algorithms.
 You can see these notes for more information.